Search waiting | Matsusada Precision

 Searching...

-A scanning electron microscope (SEM) scans the surface of a specimen with a finely focused electron beam in a vacuum.
-The microscope then forms an image by detecting the signals produced, such as secondary or backscattered electrons emitted from the surface.
-This technique provides detailed images of the sample's surface topography and can also be used to determine its elemental composition.
+Scanning Electron Microscopes (SEM) scan the surface of a specimen with a finely focused electron beam.
+The system detects signals--such as secondary or backscattered electrons--emitted from the surface to form an image.
+This technique provides detailed 3D-like images of surface topography and can be used to analyze elemental composition.

-A diagram of TEM and SEM
+Diagram comparing TEM and SEM principles